Individual Claims Reserving using Activation Patterns: Introduction

-Micro-level models now abound in the actuarial literature thanks to the contributions of several authors.
-For example, \cite{pigeon2013} propose a discrete time model for the payments and then extend their work in \cite{pigeon2014} to include incurred losses as well.
-Other authors have also opened the way to non-parametric approaches to claims reserving. \cite{wuthrich2018} was the first to introduce the use of \cite{breiman1984}'s Classification and Regression Tree (CART) algorithm in a micro-level reserving model.
-Building on this work, \cite{lopez2019} and \cite{lopez2016} apply the CART algorithm with censored data using, respectively, survival analysis and copulas to account for the possible dependence between the development time of the claim and its ultimate amount.
+Other authors have also opened the way to non-parametric approaches to claims reserving.
+Wüthrich \cite{wuthrich2018} was the first to introduce the use of Breiman et al. \cite{breiman1984}'s Classification and Regression Tree (CART) algorithm in a micro-level reserving model.
+Building on this work, Lopez et al. (\cite{lopez2019}, \cite{lopez2016}) apply the CART algorithm with censored data using, respectively, survival analysis and copulas to account for the possible dependence between the development time of the claim and its ultimate amount.
+More recently, \cite{delong2020} and \cite{delong2020b} propose to use neural networks to model the joint development of individual payments and claims incurred, thus benefiting from individual claims data in a collective reserving framework.

-In addition to the constant increase in the quantity of data, the growing diversification of the products offered by insurers contributes to further complexify the work of actuaries.
-Evolving in a very competitive world and taking advantage of the rise of new technologies, insurers must remain constantly aware of changes and evolutions in their clients' needs.
-To answer them, they often diversify their offer, resulting in the multiplication of coverages provided within a policy.
-Actuaries must thereby refine their models to keep up with this diverseness in the portfolios.
+In addition to the constant increase in the quantity of data, the growing diversification of the products offered by insurers contributes to further complexifying the work of actuaries.
+Evolving in a very competitive world and taking advantage of the rise of new technologies, insurers must constantly remain aware of changes and evolutions in their clients' needs.
+To answer them, they often diversify their offer, multiplying coverages provided within a policy.
+Actuaries must refine their models to keep up with this diversity in their portfolios.
+To do so, they must consider the correlation between these different risks.
+Although some authors have already contributed to the claims reserving literature with models that include diverse forms of dependence, the specific inter-coverage dependence that we highlight in this paper has yet to be modelled in such a context, to the best of our knowledge.
+Among others, Zhou and Zhao \cite{zhou2010} and Lopez \cite{lopez2019} used copulas to model the dependence between the event times and delay in the development of a claim or the development time and the final amount of the claim.
+Pe$\Tilde{\text{s}}$ta and Okhrin \cite{pesta2014} use time series and copulas to consider the dependence between payment amounts made at different stages in the development of a claim.